Edwin Roper Loftus Stocqueler: Australia

 Edwin spent the first few years of his time in Australia painting life in the goldfields, and scenes of aboriginal people.
-He and his mother later travelled on the major rivers of Australia, principally the Murray, and probably more than once, with each exploiting their artistic talents:
+He and his mother later travelled on the major rivers of Australia, principally the Murray, with each exploiting their artistic talents:

 Mr. E. R. Stocqueler is an artist and naturalist of considerable merit, and who only requires that some feeling nature, backed by influence, should extend to him his patronage, and bring him into notice, to enable him no longer to pine in obscurity and dread, or sense of indigence.
 He has travelled considerably in the far distant wilds of the country, his companion being no less a person than his mother, a woman of cultivated tastes, and rather a good painter of flowers.

-This report and its date suggest that the pair had set off on their journey around July or August 1856, returning April/May 1857.
+This report and its date indicate that the pair had set off on their journey around July or August 1856, returning April/May 1857.
 These dates fit with those of some known Stocqueler paintings: Pall Mall, 1856, which “records the buildings, townsfolk and landscape [of Bendigo], while Aboriginal figures and brolga near Wyuna, Victoria, “shows the settlement of Wyuna, which is about 80 k.
 [50 miles] north-east of Bendigo, in 1856”, a location that perhaps indicates the route the Stocquelers took from Bendigo to the river.